 Regulation Watch is a resource aimed at providing our members with updates on the activity of the sector's regulators, highlighting areas of specific interest.

-One item already in progress is a Strategic Review of Retail Banking Business models [not to be confused with the work last year by the CMA - read our note].
-Launched in May, the specific objectives of the FCA review are to:
+FCA Strategic Review of Retail Banking Business models [not to be confused with the work by the CMA - read our note].
+Launched in May 2017, the specific objectives of the FCA review are to:

 - understand retail banking business models in greater depth

 - understand how free-if-in-credit banking is paid for

 - understand the impact of changes such as increased use of digital channels and reduced branch usage on business models

 The review will encompass retail banks, building societies and credit unions and focus is on business models and what conduct/competition concerns these models may create.
 The FCA has published its Purpose and Scope but no further update is expected until Q2 2018.
 Full details can be viewed here.

 Live and Local to check if the FCA are running any events, in your area on a topic of interest follow this link to their website.